ING: Sticky inflation risks force CEE central bankers to keep on hiking rates

 -

-Valentin Tataru is the Chief Economist for Romania for ING.
-Peter Virovacz is the Senior Economist for Hungary for ING.
-Leszek Kasek is the Senior Economist in Poland for ING.
-Rafal Benecki is the Chief Economist in Poland at ING.
+Valentin Tataru is the chief economist for Romania for ING.
+Peter Virovacz is the senior economist for Hungary for ING.
+Leszek Kasek is the senior economist in Poland for ING.
+Rafal Benecki is the chief economist in Poland at ING.

 This note first appeared on ING’s THINK.ING portal here.